Netiporn Sanesangkhom: Criticism

 On 9 August 2023, Benjamaporn Nivas, a former member of Thaluwang and an alleged lèse-majesté offender, who is currently a refugee in Canada, made allegations on Twitter against Bung.
 She accused Bung of manipulating children to join activities, claiming that she was coerced and exploited for the movement's benefits, particularly during protests, to secure funding from international pro-democracy organizations.

-In contrast, Yok, a member of Thaluwang, used her personal Facebook page to affirm that Bung supported and took good care of her, always suggesting that she take breaks from activities and that it was Yok who asked to stay with Bung.
-Additionally, other activists have expressed their support for Bung.
+In contrast, Yok, a member of Thaluwang, used her personal Facebook page to affirm that Bung supported and took good care of her, always suggesting that she take breaks from activities and that it was Yok who asked to stay with Bung however she didn’t go Bung’s funeral even invite from Friends.Additionally, other activists have expressed their support for Bung.
 Baipor—Nachanich Duangmusit, a Thaluwang member and activist who fasted alongside Bung while in detention, posted on her personal Facebook that Bung never coerced or manipulated anyone, believing in everyone's individual intellect.
 Similarly, Anna Ananannon, an activist from the group Bad Student, who frequently protested with Bung and Yok, tweeted that she was never forced into any actions while she had participated in activities with Bung.